SWIR333KMB-E1222-U270 Short-Wave Infrared (SWIR) Cameras

 - Rich I/O and external triggering

-- Field firmware upgrade and OEM customization support
+- Support for on-site firmware updates and OEM customization

 Product Details